Most business owners know that retaining customers is valuable, but just how valuable is it?

 Econsultancy reported that winning a new customer costs a company five times more than retaining an existing one.
 Despite this, they found that most companies focus more on customer acquisition than customer retention strategies — 28 percent more.

 So, why are so many companies overlooking such an important aspect of their business?
 Typically, it’s because they are so focused on new customers they forget to nurture the ones they already have.
 Here, we’ll cover 30 ways you can improve your customer retention rate, backed up by examples from companies who get it right.
-You can also skip ahead to our condensed visual below.

 What is Customer Retention Rate?